DarkMatter9309/Lan-Radio-BPHC/README.md

-first version of lan radio bphc which was based on ampache it was later scraped in favor of a new project entierly built by the lan radio team of bphc
+First Version of lan radio bphc which was based on ampache It was later scraped in favor of a new project entierly built by the LAN Radio Team of BPHC.